Man critical after being shot 6 times in West Philadelphia

 WEST PHILADELPHIA (WPVI) --Police are looking for a gunman after a man was shot six times overnight.

-Police on bike patrol say they heard gunfire near the 4600 block of Hoopes Street in West Philadelphia, just after midnight Saturday.
+Police arrived at the scene on the 4900 block of Hoopes Street in West Philadelphia, just before midnight Friday.

-At the scene, they found a man in his 30s lying in the street.
+A 35-year-old man entered his home to find two men in their 30s inside the home.

-Investigators say he was shot inside of a home, but managed to make it outside before he was shot again.
+The suspects shot the man, striking him approximately six times on his legs and torso.

-He is listed in critical condition.
+He was transported by police to Penn Presbyterian Medical Center, where he is listed in critical condition.

 ------